DylanLawless/training/manage_recruitment_successfully.md

 | Experience (1pt per) | | | |
 | Interest shown in the position (note 1-4) | | | |
 | Total points | | | |

+### Module 2 Competency-based interviews
+	* How to conduct performance reviews
+	* The future of performance appraisals
+	* Use empathy to make your performance review a success
+	* Getting staff members to express themselves during performance reviews
+	* How to conduct performance reviews

+### Module 3 Question and reformulation techniques
+	* Don't tell, ask
+	* Asking questions
+	* Rephrasing
+	* Preparing the wording for giving feedback
+	* Preparing the wording of a request

+### Module 4 Master the recruitment process
+	* Concluding the recruitment process
+	* There are no short cuts in a good hiring process
+	* Always hire for attitude
+	* Cultural fit is the key
+	* Recruit 'adults'